quat1024/dazzle-2/README.md

 Dazzle 2
 ========

-welcome to dazzle 2, the "i don't want to ship hundreds of json files this time" edition
+welcome to dazzle 2, ~~the "i don't want to ship hundreds of json files this time" edition~~ i am now shipping hundreds of json files

-fabric 1.16.4, yoinks a mixin from ARRP btw
+fabric 1.16.5

+## building

+a lot of the assets/data for this mod are really really repetitive, so there's a gradle task `runGenerator` to generate them.

+**it's NOT a "datagen"**, I'm sorry to get your hopes up if you're looking how to do datagens in fabric. it's just shitty handrolled string-replacement stuff.

+process to update generated resources

+* run that task
+* run `clean` (for some reason the task compiles the mod lol)
+* copy the contents of `src/gen/resources/en_us_include.json` into `src/main/resources/assets/dazzle/lang/en_us.json` (yeah yeah I could automate this maybe)

+generated resources live in `src/gen/resources` and, due to source-set magic i cribbed from botania, can stay there.

 ## current featureset